 I have recently taught courses on writing and critical inquiry, playwriting, global theater, and theater for social change as the Edgar F. Shannon Postdoctoral Fellow at UVa, a Visiting Assistant Professor at the University of Oklahoma, and in my current post as postdoctoral researcher at the University of Delaware.
 Aside from my classroom teaching, I have supervised artist-apprentices in theater direction, dramaturgy, and production management.

 I have directed with, produced work by, or dramaturged for Bree Luck, Julie Hamberg, Marianne Kubik, Jeremy Duncan Pape, Betsy Rudelich Tucker, Ray Nedzel, and Lisa Devine, and enjoyed the mentorship of Sandy Robbins and other members of the University of Delaware's Resident Ensemble Players.
 I have also worked for the American High School Theatre Festival/International Collegiate Festival supporting high schools and colleges as they bring their productions to the Edinburgh Festival Fringe.
 I am past co-convenor of the Ecology & Performance Working Group of the American Society for Theater Research and co-director of the yearly flash play festival at the International Conference for the Fantastic in the Arts (with Carrie J. Cole).

-I've been directing theater for over fifteen years; everything from development readings to youth musicals, contemporary plays to complex site-specific devised works.
+I am available for freelance directing and consulting projects.
+See "Theater" to learn more about my practice.
+I've been directing theater for over a decade, from youth musicals to contemporary plays and complex site-specific works.
 I am especially keen to work collaboratively on large-scale performance events and environmental pieces (the more giant puppets and dramatic lighting, the better).